rjbaniel/logicdept/wp-content/plugins/contact-form-maker/readme.txt

 *   Data validation before the submission of the contact form.
 *   Detailed Submissions field including the submissions of all contact forms.
 *   10 built-in templates.
+*   Intuitive form editor.
 *   Required and hidden fields for advanced contact forms.
 *   Conditional fields

+Please note that if you’re looking to add more complex, custom online forms, like Stripe form, PayPal form, online application form, order forms, as well as other online custom forms, you can use the Form Maker plugin, which is a more advanced form builder tool.

 ### Supported languages Of the Contact Form Maker